2,6-Naphthalenedicarboxylic acid

 2,6-Naphthalenedicarboxylic acid is an organic compound with the formula C10H6(CO2H)2.
 This colorless solid is one of several isomers of naphthalenedicarboxylic acid.
 It is a precursor to the high performance polyester polyethylene naphthalate (PEN, poly(ethylene-2,6-naphthalene dicarboxylate)).
 It is also used in the synthesis of some metal-organic frameworks.

 Preparation

-The conjugate base of 2,6-naphthalenedicarboxylic acid, when heated, isomerizes to the 1,6-isomer, which is readily converted to 1,6-naphthalenedicarboxylic acid.
+It was first prepared by Robert Evert and Victor Merz in 1876 by hydrolysis of 2,6-dicyanonaphthalene.

+1,8-Naphthalenedicarboxylic acid can be isomerized to 2,6-naphthalenedicarboxylic acid via the intermediacy of the dipotassium dicarboxylates.
 It is also produced by oxidation of 2,6-diisopropylnaphthalene.